Tunable Nonlocal $ZZ$ Interaction for Remote Controlled-Z Gates Between Distributed Fixed-Frequency Qubits: Results

-where $\Phi_i$ represents the flux bias at the idle point, $\Phi_f$ denotes the modulation amplitude from idle to the interaction region, $T$ is the gate duration, $\{\lambda_k\}$ are the coefficients to be optimized, and $n$ is the truncation order.
+where $\Phi_i$ is the idle flux bias, $\Phi_f$ denotes the modulation amplitude from the idle point towards the interaction region, $T$ is the gate duration, $\{\lambda_k\}$ are the waveform coefficients to be optimized, and $n$ is the truncation order.
+The smooth Fourier form suppresses abrupt spectral excursions while allowing the pulse to approach the interaction region in which the conditional phase is accumulated.